 Health-related issues aside, COVID has turned the world of work on its head.
 After all, many of us – yours truly included – have worked from home (WFH) since the first outbreak in March until now, late November, with only a slight and cautious reprieve in September.
 That’s the majority of a year during which even the most old-school companies have had to trust their staff to get the job done outside the office.
 And, by and large, they have.
 20-40% of the active population of the world’s richest countries have been WFH for most of 2020; and 64% of employees now consider themselves to be more productive working from home than at the office, according to a survey by recruiters Korn Ferry.
 And 75% of French employees told YouGov that now they’ve tried “télétravail”, they’re not going back.
 Furthermore, particularly troubled sectors aside, the economy hasn’t ground to a halt.

 Of course, those companies with little ties to the physical world could afford to be the most flexible on this front.
 Whence the tech sector stepping up first, to both lead and enable the WFH revolution.
 Facebook and Google‘s announcements, quite early into confinement, that employees could come back to the office in 2021, were quickly one-upped by Twitter saying employees need never come back (except the teams in charge of their servers, the only ones who need to physically be at Twitter HQ).
 Salesforce, for its part, went one further, by asserting that noone would be laid off due to coronavirus.
 Then non-tech companies followed suite: German industrial giant Siemens said in June that it would allow 140,000 of its employees work from home for two to three days a week.
 Furthermore, this new rhythm would seem to be becoming the norm, especially with the virus being in no hurry to go away for the forseeable.
-Let’s just make sure companies are also keeping an eye on their teams’ mental health: WFH burnouts are becoming increasingly common, as more and more employees experience difficulty disconnecting with no more barriers between home and office.
+Let’s just make sure companies are also keeping an eye on their teams’ mental health: WFH burnouts are becoming increasingly common – 1 in 5 workers are currently at risk of experiencing one – as more and more employees experience difficulty disconnecting with no more barriers between home and office.

 New working habits obviously mean new tools, and so confinement also saw the rise of Zoom, a relative unknown until our innate need for constant meetings saw this platform become the solution of choice, thanks to its Skype-crushing user-friendliness.
 However, we also soon discovered that Zoom’s ‘boss mode’ let managers know if team members were doing something other than listening to them online (as we reported previously, 65% of people do; that doesn’t mean you can’t trust them); that Zoom’s iOS app sends your data to Facebook, even when you’re not connected to it; and that Zoom meetings, including school lessons, could very easily be ‘bombed’ with porn videos or other unwelcome visitors.
 In short, Zoom seemed to care even less about its users’ privacy than Google or Facebook.